Dr. Rodney Gross Diversity Scholarship

 Award: Awards range from $1,000 to $3,000 per year, and are applied to student's tuition and fees.
 In order to retain the scholarship, the student must maintain a 2.5 cumulative grade point average, be enrolled full-time, reapply annually, and participate in the Rodney Gross Scholars Program in the Student Outreach and Transition Office (SOTO) if the student is an incoming freshman.
 Incoming freshman students participating in the Dr. Rodney Gross Scholars Program participate in the Academic Monitoring Program by attending individual meetings with support staff three times each semester.
 First time freshman must also attend a mandatory six hours of study hall per week in the Dr. Rodney Gross Study Lounge (Whitlock 442) and are required to participate in the Freshmen Academy for Diverse Students.
 Graduate scholarship recipients serve as mentors to incoming freshman to assist them as needed in their transition to EKU and college life.

-Steps to Apply: Students must submit the following information by the March 1 application deadline to apply.
-Incomplete applications will be returned and not considered.
+Steps to Apply: Students must complete the e-Application form through EKU Direct by the March 1 application deadline; priority deadline is December 1st.
+Incomplete applications will not considered.

 Scholarships recipients will be selected and notified in writing by the University Scholarship Committee.